How to Make Friends And Get a Social Life

 The whole "taking initiative and don't give up too easily" thing can be a missing piece of the puzzle for people, but sometimes it still seems that no one is interested in you.
 You may want to check this out:

-In the right situations you can build a new social life really quickly, like if you've just moved to a new city to go to college, or if you join the right club or team and instantly click with everyone there.
+In the right situations you can build a new social life really quickly, like if you've just moved to a new city to go to college, or if you join the right club or team and instantly connect with everyone there.

 At other times it takes longer for things to develop, but stick with it.
 It may take a while before you get a chance to meet some people you're compatible with.
 After that, it may be a few months before you're consistently hanging around with each other.
 It may be a year or more before you feel like you're really, really friends with them.
 It often takes time to go from having no plans, to having plans with the same person every third weekend, to having plans with a variety of people three times a week.

 This article covered some general principles for making friends.
-While relying on those base concepts, the following articles cover making friends in particular circumstances:
+While drawing on those base concepts, the following articles cover making friends in particular circumstances:

 How To Make A Group Of Friends

 How To Make Friends In College Or University

 How To Make Friends As An Adult / In A New City / After University